 How to Correct a Missing or Mismatched Signature on Your Vote-by-Mail Ballot

-If you forgot to sign your vote-by-mail ballot certificate when you returned your ballot, or you get information that your signature on the certificate did not match your registration record, you have the opportunity to correct the situation.
-You will have to complete and return a “Vote-by-Mail Ballot Cure” Affidavit, Form DS-DE 139 (English PDF / Español PDF) and a copy of identification.
-The deadline to submit the form and the ID is no later than 5 p.m. on the day before an election.
-Failure to follow the instructions carefully may cause your ballot not to count.
+A Supervisor of Elections is required to notify a voter as soon as it is practical if a voter's signature is missing or does not match the one on record.
+Once a voter learns about the missing or mismatched signature, the voter may complete and return a “Vote-by-Mail Ballot Cure” Affidavit (Form DS-DE 139 - English PDF / Español PDF) with a copy of identification.
+The documentation can be returned by mail, email, fax, or in person.
+The deadline to submit the form and the ID is no later than 5 p.m. (local time) on the 2nd day after an election.
+Failure to follow the instructions may cause the ballot not to be counted.

 How to Track Your Vote-by-Mail Ballot Request and Returned Ballot

-Any voter who has requested a vote-by-mail ballot can track online the status of his or her ballot through a link within the Division of Elections' Check your Voter Status website or through their county Supervisor of Elections' website.
+Any voter who has requested a vote-by-mail ballot can track online the status of his or her ballot through the county Supervisor of Elections' website or access the county-specific link on our webpage Vote-by-Mail Ballot Information and Status Lookup.

 The United States Postal Service also provides a free service (register online) called Informed Delivery that allows a voter to see in advance a digital image of the address side of certain mail pieces such as a requested vote-by-mail ballot that will arrive at the voter’s mailing address.
 Other options, if time does not allow for timely return by mail, include in person delivery, secure ballot intake stations designated by county’s Supervisor of Elections, or expedited or special courier services.